Records of members of parliament of the United Kingdom: Youngest

 Prior to the Acts of Union, the youngest known person to have sat in the House of Commons of England was Christopher Monck, elected MP for Devon in 1667, "probably without a contest", at the age of 13.
 He sat in the House for three years, before being elevated to the House of Lords upon his father's death.
 He is said to have been "moderately active during his short period of membership, sitting on seven committees".

 Monck was one of many members returned underage in the late seventeenth century, with around ten underage members in each of the Parliaments of 1690 and 1695, many aristocrats.
 In response to this, the Parliamentary Elections Act 1695 established 21 as the minimum age, although this was not reliably enforced.
 Until the Reform Act 1832, underage MPs were seldom unseated.
 For example, Charles James Fox became an MP aged 19 in 1768, and Robert Jocelyn, Viscount Jocelyn, became an MP aged 18 in 1806.

-Before the general election of 2015, the youngest MP since the Reform Act of 1832 was William Charles Wentworth-FitzWilliam, elected at Malton in the 1832 general election aged 20 and 11 months.
+Before the general election of 2015, the youngest MP since the Reform Act 1832 was William Charles Wentworth-FitzWilliam, elected at Malton in the 1832 general election aged 20 and 11 months.
 His election, whilst theoretically illegal, was unchallenged; Malton was a pocket borough controlled by his family, and the matter was viewed as academic as he would be of full age by the time Parliament assembled.

 After Wentworth-FitzWilliam, the youngest MP elected was James Dickson, who was elected as a Liberal at a by-election for the Borough of Dungannon on 25 June 1880.
 He was born on 19 April 1859, and so was aged 21 years 67 days.
 The youngest female MP was Bernadette Devlin, elected on 17 April 1969 from Mid Ulster, aged 21 years 359 days.
 Until 1970, the minimum age to sit in parliament was 21.
 In 1970, the minimum age was lowered to 18.
 Both records are now jointly held by Mhairi Black, who was aged 20 years and 237 days old at the time of her election to the seat of Paisley and Renfrewshire South in the 2015 general election.